ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 Adding this header to your request will add a property to the response with the query plan and the internally compiled operation.
 We can see that the query plan only has two fields in it; these are the async fields that fetch data, all the other fields are folded into their parent threads.
 We also can see that these two resolvers can be executed in parallel.
 Depending on how many components are involved, these query plans can be much bigger end expose the dependencies between the data fetching components.

-If we did the same for serial resolvers, we would get a sequence shape as mentioned above that would execute resolver tasks one after the other.
+If we did the same for serial resolvers, we would get a sequence shape that would execute resolver tasks one after the other.

 BTW, allowing such serial execution flows in Hot Chocolate 12 was one of the most requested features, and the team is quite happy to provide this now to our community.